AGN spectral variability across activity states and searches for axion-like particles: Discussion: variability effects on ALP bounds

 \section{Discussion: variability effects on ALP bounds}

 The performed analysis indicates the presence of a negative correlation between photon index and flux -- that is, whether higher flux states systematically correspond to harder spectra.
 Although this correlation was observed earlier in the GeV band for several bright AGNs~\cite{2010ApJ...714L..73A, 2021MNRAS.504.1103R} we cannot exclude also the possible data-analysis bias connected to limited photon statistics.
-For a relatively small flux the number of photons detected from a source at high energies is low, forcing the fitting procedure to converge to softer indexes as for these indexes one can expect generally low number of high-energy photons.
+For a relatively small flux the number of photons detected from a source at high energies is low, forcing the fitting procedure to converge to softer indexes as for these indexes one can expect generally low number of high-energy photons. {We note in passing that Cherenkov telescopes (such as HESS or the forthcoming CTAO) can only partially alleviate this situation, since ground-based observations are constrained to relatively short exposure times for each individual AGN.
+In addition, the limited sensitivity of ground-based instruments requires longer exposure times to achieve a detection and therefore reduces the effectiveness of simultaneous GeV/TeV observations and the associated data analysis.
+A wide-field instrument such as HAWC~\citep{2023NIMPA105268253A} (or the future SWGO~\citep{2025arXiv250601786S}), which monitors a substantial fraction of the celestial hemisphere, could in principle provide more continuous coverage; however, the number of AGNs observed by HAWC remains very limited~\citep{2021ApJ...907...67A,2024icrc.confE.805U}.
+Finally, in the TeV energy range, absorption by the extragalactic background light becomes significant, introducing additional systematic uncertainty into precise measurements of the spectral index~\citep{2013APh....43..112D}.}

 While detailed studies of the origin (physical or apparent bias) of $\Gamma-F$ correlation is beyond the scope of this work, we note that this correlation can mimic the signal expected from photon-ALP conversion -- suppression of the high-energy part of spectrum.
 To illustrate this we consider the best-fit spectral power-law parameters of the objects reported in LCR for monthly time bins.
 Based on these parameters we built individual power-law model-spectra for each time bin and calculated then the time-averaged spectrum for each object $S_{\rm obj}(E) = \langle S_{\rm obj}(E,t)\rangle_t$.